QuantiusBenignus/BlahST/README.md

   For example, create it in your `$HOME/.local/bin/` (part of your $PATH) with
 ```
 ln -s /full/path/to/whisper.cpp/whisper-cli $HOME/.local/bin/transcribe
+#also if using the whisper-server:
+ln -s /full/path/to/whisper.cpp/whisper-server $HOME/.local/bin/whserver
 ```
-If transcribe is not in your $PATH, either edit the call to it in **wsi** to include the absolute path, or add its location to the $PATH variable.
+If `transcribe` is not in your $PATH, either edit the call to it in **wsi** to include the absolute path, or add its location to the $PATH variable.
 Otherwise the script will fail.
 If you prefer not to compile whisper.cpp, or in addition to that, download and set the executable flag of a suitable whisperfile, for example:
 ```
 cd $HOME/.local/bin